Skip to content

 Celebrates the contributions, heritage and culture of Hispanic and Latino Americans.

-Beginning of the Jewish New Year and first of the High Holy Days, which marks the beginning of a ten-day period of penitence and spiritual renewal.
+The beginning of the Jewish New Year and the first of the High Holy Days marks the beginning of a ten-day period of penitence and spiritual renewal.

 Nine-day festival celebrating the triumph of good over evil.
-It worships God in the form of the universal mother commonly referred to Durga, Devi or Shakti, and marks the start of fall.
+It worships God in the form of the universal mother, commonly referred to as Durga, Devi, or Shakti, and marks the start of the fall season.

-Seeks to draw attention to public policy concerns and foster respect for bi+ individuals and communities.
+Seeks to raise awareness of public policy concerns and foster respect for bi+ individuals and communities.

 Marks and celebrates the lives and achievements of lesbian, gay, bisexual, and transgender people in the US.